Super Reds: The missing superfoods in your wellness routine

 “Super reds” are superfoods known for their distinctive red color.

 Common super reds include red beets, berries, and tropical red fruits.
 These fruits and vegetables aren’t only rich in flavor, but are also packed with essential micronutrients, bioactive plant compounds and provide many benefits to your health.

 But why does it matter that a majority of adults don’t get enough red produce in their diet?

 What are the Benefits of Super Reds?

 Red superfoods should be an important part of your diet due to their energy boosting and detoxification properties.
-They also have the ability to fortify the immune system, protect the body from inflammation and oxidative stress, and promote the growth of beneficial bacteria in the gut.
+They also have the ability to fortify the immune system, protect the body from oxidative stress, and promote the growth of beneficial bacteria in the gut.